cdrage/os/README.md

 ## IMPORTANT NOTES

+- To install additional software, use [Flatpak](https://flatpak.org/).
+- Want to install a package to the CORE of the OS?
+See our [advanced usage guide](#advanced-usage).
 - ONLY uses generic GPU drivers (Intel integrated GPU, AMD integrated GPU, etc.) from `@hardware-support` in RHEL-derivative OS'
 - No NVIDIA GPU support yet (upcoming)
 - No AMD GPU support yet (upcoming)